feyzxf/aws-sam-recommendation-api-sample/README.md

     * <Cognito_User_Pool_ARN> -- the Amazon Cognito user pool ARN created in step #1
     * <Personalize_Campaign_ARN> -- the Amazon Personalize Campaign ARN created in step #2
     * <DynamoDB_Table_Name> -- the DynameDB table name generated in step #3
-    * <Region> -- the region you choose to deploy the API.
+    * <Target_Region> -- the region you choose to deploy the API.
 For example ap-southeast-1

 ## Deploy the sample application